Unipotent Representations and Microlocalization: Abstract

 \section{Abstract}

 We develop a theory of microlocalization for Harish-Chandra modules, adapting a construction of Losev (\cite{Losev2011}).
-We explore the applications of this theory to unipotent representations.
-We observe that the machinery of microlocalization provides an alternative characterization of unipotent representations.
-For $G_{\mathbb{R}}$ complex (and under a codimension condition on $\partial \mathcal{O}$), we deduce a formula for the $K$-multiplicities of unipotent representations attached to a nilpotent orbit $\mathcal{O}$, proving an old conjecture of Vogan (\cite{Vogan1991}) in a large family of cases.
+We explore the applications of this theory to unipotent representations of real reductive groups.
+For complex groups, we deduce a formula for the $K$-multiplicities of unipotent representations attached to a nilpotent orbit $\OO$, proving an old conjecture of Vogan (\cite{Vogan1991}) in a large family of cases.